Vandivier/afterecon/content/2018-10-05-on-science-and-religion.md

 ---
-title: On Science and Religion
+title: "On Science and Religion"
 date: 2018-10-05 15:24:25
 author: John Vandivier
 ---